c0deta1ker/MatBase/README.md

 # MatBase: A comprehensive MATerials DataBASE for photoelectron spectroscopy

-MatBase is an app that allows you to explore and analyze the properties and behaviors of various materials using MATLAB.
+MatBase is an app that allows you to explore, analyze and extract the properties and photoelectron spectroscopy behaviors of various materials using MATLAB.
 You can use this app to:
 - Access a comprehensive database of material properties and photoelectron spectroscopy parameters, and edit it as you wish.
 - Visualize and manipulate crystal structures in both real and reciprocal space, and calculate the Brillouin zone and 2D slices.
 - Compute the electron inelastic mean free path for different materials using various formalisms, such as the Universal, TPP-2M, S1, and S2 methods.